MustafaPitt/cs1653-2019su-mua31-jat190-tas202/doc/usage.md

 * The script to simulate a Dos attack can be run with `./threat.sh <thread count> <username> <address> <port number>
 <password>`
+    - Your may need to change the execution command in the .sh file.

 # Getting set up
 If the programs are running in separate directories or on separate